RedBeardLab/rediSQL/README.md

 ## Usage

-From the root of the project you should be able to compile and link the module, all with a simple:
+From the root of the project you should be able to compile and link the module.
+Assuming you have both gcc and ld installed should be sufficient to run:

 ``` bash
 make
 ```